-Timmy was able to bring his brother Jacob along and found the camp to be a fun opportunity to play with and get to know kids who were going through a similar journey.
-Since then, the boys have gone to CAMP KEMO multiple times and are excited to go again this June 12, 2017.
+Timmy was able to bring his brother Jacob along, and found the camp to be a fun opportunity to play with and get to know kids who were going through a similar journey.
+Since then, the boys have gone to CAMP KEMO multiple times and are excited to go again.

 One of Timmy’s favorite camp activities is playing on the blob, a giant inflatable water toy.
 “It’s like a balloon on the water,” Timmy explains.
 “Someone is at the end of it, and when someone else jumps on, they either stay on or go flying into the water.”

-Timmy isn’t sure yet what he wants to be when he grows up, but thanks to the care he’s received at Palmetto Health Children’s Hospital, he has plenty of time to figure it out.
+Timmy isn’t sure yet what he wants to be when he grows up, but thanks to the care he’s received at Prisma Health Children’s Hospital–Midlands, he has plenty of time to figure it out.